ANNUAL GENERAL MEETING 2018

 It will be held in the Hop & Vine cellar bar, in Albion Street, Kingston upon Hull.

 We are grateful to Anthony Garrett, the new tenant of the pub, for accommodating us.
-The pub currently closes to the public at 6.00 pm on a Monday.
 Anthony (Tony) and his partner Zem Rodaway have been long-term supporters of the Trust, and have attended a number of the Trust’s AGMs over the years.

 Anyone is welcome to attend, but only members of the NCWW2MT will be able to vote on any resolutions etc.